 Desiree grew up on a cattle ranch in North Dakota and became a Christian at age 9 while attending a Bible camp.
 She says, “We had missionaries in our home, and I often felt very drawn to their lives and stories.
 At age 12, I dedicated my life to missions.”
 She earned a Bachelor of Science degree from Grace College of the Bible and Associate Degree in Nursing (R.N.) from the University of Nebraska College of Nursing.
 Fred and Desiree met in college and married in 1981.

-Part of Desiree’s ministry in Idaho includes offering hospitality, discipleship, and encouragement to women in their faith in Christ through teaching and mentoring.
-Her newest role is as an educational therapist, helping middle school students struggling with learning difficulties.
-Desiree shares that her favorite verses are Proverbs 3:5-6.
+Part of Desiree’s ministry in Indonesia includes offering hospitality, encouragement of the women of the team where they are based, and helping students struggling with learning difficulties.
+She shares that her favorite verses are Proverbs 3:5-6.

 Tyler, their oldest son, and wife Renae, with their four children, are also a part of MAF as a pilot/mechanic family serving in Indonesia.
 Trevor, their second son, with wife Kristen and two children, practices physical therapy in Boise, Idaho.
 The Schmidt’s only daughter, Danica, with husband Adrian, and the Schmidt’s youngest son, Kyle, with wife Janna, both graduated from John Brown University in Siloam Springs, Arkansas, and work in North Dakota.